Call Us On 01522 720280

 Retirement villages represent a concept that offers a blend of independence, community, and security for people of retirement age.
 Whether you are looking to downsize, seek a safer living environment, or simply wish to be part of a like-minded community, a retirement village like Parklands of Lincoln could be ideal.

-If you’re unfamiliar with the concept of a ‘retirement village,’ but find it interesting, come and visit us at Parklands of Lincoln; we are a small retirement village in Lincoln, Lincolnshire.
-Newcomers are always surprised at the standard of homes, well-kept grounds, and welcoming neighbours, and for many, it offers the perfect solution.
-We invite you to speak with other residents and get their perspective on what life is like here.
+If you’re unfamiliar with the concept of a ‘retirement village,’ but find it interesting, come and visit us at Parklands of Lincoln.
+Nestled in the peaceful village of Waddington, our retirement village features luxury bespoke park homes, creating the perfect place to retire in Lincolnshire.
+Newcomers are always surprised at the standard of homes, well-kept grounds, and welcoming neighbours.

 Request a free brochure